msymeonides/Migrate3D/README.md

 ### Segments

 The Segments input file should be a .csv with five columns (or four for 2D data): object ID, time, X, Y, and Z coordinates.
 Please ensure that column headers are in the first row of the .csv file input.
+Note that the Time column is expected to contain a "real" time value (e.g. number of seconds), not just the number of timepoints elapsed.

 ### Categories